Who we are

 - Newcastle operates a nursery at the Hunter Wetlands Centre

 - North Shore supports the Ku-Ring-Gai Wildflower Garden in St Ives, an area of mostly natural bushland and two endangered ecological communities.
 The Society runs regular ‘walks and talks’ through the Garden

 - Northern Beaches supports the Stony Range Botanic Garden in Dee Why, a six hectare sanctuary of beautiful native plants and amazing sandstone landscapes, originally a disused quarry.

 - Nowra is a long-running exhibitor at the famous Berry Garden Festival, holding plants sales to inspire like minded people to grow native plants

 - Sutherland Group is a long running supporter of the Joseph Banks Native Plants Reserve at Kareela, which in 2017 received a $5,000 federal government Stronger Communities Programme grant, to be matched by Sutherland group.
 This will be used to produce over 20 interpretive signs for the Reserve.

 History of the Australian Plants Society

 - Over 60 years ago, a small group of people pledged to ‘promote the establishment and breeding of Australian native plants for garden, park and farm’.

-A few years later, the federal association, now known as the Australian Native Plants Society (Australia) was formed to assist in integrating activities across Australia.
+- A few years later, the federal association, the Australian Native Plants Society (Australia) was formed to assist in integrating activities across Australia.